 The Indian council Act of 1909, popularly known as 'Morley Minto Reforms 'has its own importance in the constitutional history of India.
-Mr. Morley was then Secretary of State and Lod Minto was the Governor- General of India at that time.
+Mr. Morley was then Secretary of State and Lord Minto was the Governor- General of India at that time.
 Many factors were responsible for the Act of 1909.
 The prominent causes were

 - 1. Dissatisfaction with the Act of 1892-the act of 1892 did not fulfill the aspirations of Indian.
 The constitution and the functions of the legislative council disappointed the Indians.
-To a large extent, the rules framed by the central and the provincial Government had limited the rights given to the members of the council.
+To a large extent, the rules framed by the central and the provincial Government had limited the rights given to the members of the councils.
 The council was no better than the debating societies.
 The members of the council could not ask any questions on the financial policy of the government.
 The president of the council had the right to disallow any question without assigning any reason.
 Moreover the act deliberately attempted to tally with the elective idea and the 'the principle of election' was not conceded to them in a clear form.
-The increase of non-official element in the council.
+The increase of non-official element in the council was also very meager.
+The Indian national congress was greatly agitated over the reforms and the members of the congress clamored for more reforms in the council.
 The attitude of the authorities towards the demand of the nationalists was not encouraging.
 The indifferent and evasive attitude of the British Governments, greatly enhanced the discontent and it ultimately resulted into political agitation of great magnitude. - 2.
 Uncommon sufferings of the Indians-only after four years of the passing of the Council Act of 1892, India had to face many sufferings.
 Plague broke out in the country, and it was followed by the famine.
 The famine was followed by bubonic 4Plague in the Bombay Presidency.
 According to the official figures, 1,730000 people died of epidemic in the year 1898.
 The measures adopted by the Government were vigorous but the way in which they were implemented, was not appealing to the masses.
 Riots broke out at many places.
-On 23rd June, 1897, Mr.

-Rand, the unpopular Plague Commissioner was shot dead.
+On 23rd June, 1897, Mr. Rand, the unpopular Plague Commissioner was shot dead.
 In this way, there was a great dissatisfaction against the Government amongst the Indian people.